Think your baby might be about to cut his first tooth?

 There are plenty of teething rings and teething toys to choose from.

-#7 Biting
+Teething Symptoms Signs #7 Biting

 You might find your infant gumming down on your shoulder or arm during cuddles.
 It might sound cute, but you’ll be surprised at how strong your baby’s jaws are.

 If your baby has started biting before or after feeds, it could be because of sore gums or teething pain.
-Try to keep a baby teething toy handy, so you can quickly swap your nipple for a toy when necessary.
+Try to keep a baby teething ring handy, so you can quickly swap your nipple for a toy when necessary.

 For other useful advice, check out BellyBelly’s article Biting While Breastfeeding – 5 Tips To Stop It.

-#8 Refusing solid foods
+Teething Symptoms Signs #8 Refusing solid foods

 Babies who have started weaning sometimes refuse solid foods when they start teething.